-“The ratio” is how many comments a post gets compared to likes and reposts — the mathematical formula is: comments / (reposts + likes).
+“The ratio” is how many comments a post gets compared to likes and reposts — the mathematical formula is commenting/ (reposts + likes).
 It’s especially associated with Twitter since those numbers are conveniently lined up right under tweets.

 Why is it bad to have more comments than retweets and likes?

-By definition, likes indicate being well received.
-And retweets are generally endorsement too, unless done sarcastically to present something that’s obviously a weak take.
-While comments might support a tweet, they also often debate, criticize, upbraid, lampoon, castigate etc.
+By definition, likes indicate that other people view you in a good light.
+And retweets are generally endorsement too unless you write them sarcastically to present something that’s obviously a weak take.
+While comments might support a tweet, they also often debate, criticize, upbraid, lampoon, castigate, etc.

-A ratio of 0.5 means there’s balance among comments, likes and retweets, indicating a tweet that’s hit pretty solidly.
+A ratio of 0.5 means there’s a balance among comments, likes, and retweets, indicating a tweet that’s pretty solid.
 In that scenario, most of the comments tend to be favorable, or at least neutral.

-The number of comments exceeding retweets and likes indicates that not many people who saw it were motivated to endorse or to share with their followers, but people did have something to say about it.
-Those comments are most likely negatively skewed, more than the comments on a sub-1 ratio tweet.
+The number of comments exceeding retweets and likes indicates that not many people who saw it wanted to endorse or share it with their followers, but people did have something to say about it.
+People view this in a negative light, more than the comments on a sub-1 ratio tweet.